tom-pytel/pfst/README.md

 * `put()` individual non-slice nodes.
 * Reconcile AST nodes modified not using FST machinery.
+* Redo sequence slices for same comment behavior as statements.
   * Implement individual sequence slice non-raw paths.
-* Redo sequence slices for same comment behavior as statements.
-* Clean up comment handling, where to insert wrt comments, interface for modifying just those.
+* Clean up comment handling, where to put wrt comments, interface for modifying just those.

-Note: The "F" in FST stands for "Fun" syntax tree.
+Trivia: The "F" in FST stands for "Fun".